-Increases effectiveness of temporary investment incentives such as bonus depreciation and expensing.
-By increasing cash flow to businesses that cannot borrow, it could also stimulate new investment but effect would be modest at best given current economic downturn.
+Increases effectiveness of temporary investment incentives such as bonus depreciation and expensing but only for some small businesses.
+By increasing cash flow to some small businesses that cannot borrow, it could also stimulate new investment but the effect would be modest at best given current economic downturn and the limited amount of investment that benefits.